sagjoshi/b3/doc/refman/top-level-decls.md

   and the `old` form of inout-parameters are immutable variables.

 The `BlockStmt` form of an `AExpression` is a restricted form of statements, described later.

+There are three parameter modes, in (denoted by the absence of the keywords `inout` and `out`), inout (denoted by `inout`), and out (denoted by `out`).
+In-parameters are passed by value from the caller to the callee, out-parameters are passed by value from the callee to the caller, and inout-parameters combine the two, passing a value from caller to callee and then passing a possibly different value back to the caller.

+For a description of auto-invariants, see {ref}`sec-autoinv`.

+If the procedure has a body, it is an error if a program trace reaches the end of the block when one of the postconditions does not hold.